2014 Monaco GP2 Series round: Sprint race

 Coletti made the best getaway in the field as he went from 19th to 13th by the end of the first lap.
 On lap three, Marciello earned a drive-through penalty after a driving error while trying to overtake de Jong pushed the latter into a barrier at the Loews hairpin.
 At the front, Richelmi could not pull away from Canamasas who was close by and pressured him; the two however pulled clear from the quartet of cars composed of Haryanto, Cecotto, Pic and Evans.
 Palmer was stuck in seventh, ahead of fellow British driver Quaife-Hobbs.
 Left-front braking problems on Izawa's car caused him to retire on lap 13.
 On the following lap, Markelov over-drove into Sainte Devote corner and dislodged a TecPro barrier at the exit of the turn.
 He littered debris on the track and stopped on the right into Beau Rivage turn.
 The safety car was deployed, reducing Richelmi and Canamasas' lead to nothing.
 The race restarted on lap 17.
 Richelmi held off Canamasas and Haryanto held off Cecotto for third.
 Richelmi and Canamasas distanced Haryanto soon after but the latter had a safe advantage over Cecotto.

 Since pit stops were not required, and the weather was dry, it was now a question of who could preserve their tyres the best and whether anybody could overtake cars on degraded tyres.
 Canamasas out-braked himself for the entry to the Novelle chicane and ran straight across the corner.
 Canamasas stopped his car to prevent himself from gaining an unfair advantage and returned the lead to Richelmi.
 Richelmi's lead over Canamasas increased to one second for the first time all race.
 Although the deficit was soon reduced, Richelmi appeared that he would remain unchallenged.
 On his 54th attempt, it was Richelmi's maiden GP2 Series victory and DAMS' second consecutive win, repeating Coletti's triumph from the 2013 Monaco sprint race.
-Second-placed Canamasas was distanced by Richelmi more than two seconds in the final few laps and Haryanto followed four seconds later in third.
+Second-placed Canamasas secured his first podium result in GP2 but was distanced by Richelmi more than two seconds in the final few laps and Haryanto followed four seconds later in third.
 Off the podium, Cecotto was two seconds slower and led a large close pack of cars in fourth.
 Pic, Evans, Palmer and Quaife-Hobbs rounded out the top eight.
 Coletti, Daly, Rossi, Berthon, Vandoorne, Sato, Negrão, Leal, Abt, Trummer, Marciello, Binder, Regalia and Ellinas were the final classified finishers.